 "Fiesta" is the Spanish word for festival or holiday.
-Mexico has several different kinds of festivals, celebrated for religious, national and local reasons.
-The type of celebration varies with the kind of festival.
-Generally, there is a party at the end of the celebration, and it is accompanied by traditional Mexican music.
+Mexico has several different kinds of festivals, typically celebrated for religious, national and local reasons.
+The type of celebration varies with the kind of Mexican festival.
+Generally, there is a party at the end of the celebration, and it is accompanied by traditional Mexican music, usually rendered by a lively local Mariachi band.

 Video of the Day